kyorohiro/hello_ymfm/README.md

 - `ex03_beep.cpp`: writes YM2612 registers directly and generates a simple beep sound.
 - `docs/embed.html`: a small browser-side integration sample that shows two separate browser-side paths:
   VGM playback and direct chip control.

-This repository may also be useful for replaying VGM exported from DefleMask for Sega Mega Drive / Genesis projects.
-The current browser demo can already parse and stream-play a practical YM2612 + PSG + DAC-stream subset, though full VGM compatibility is not the goal yet.

 For practical game use, it is better to think about two separate paths: